SCOPE OF THIS CHAPTER

 A Central List must be maintained containing names of persons considered to be suitable to be members of an Adoption and Permanence Panel.
 This list must be maintained by an appointed senior social worker with at least 5 years' relevant post-qualification experience and relevant management experience.

 When setting up an Adoption and Permanence Panel, members will be drawn from this Central List.
 The same people do not have to be appointed to every Panel meeting.The Central List should include (in addition to the Independent Chair):

 - Social workers with at least 3 years' relevant post qualifying experience in child care social work, including direct experience in adoption work (not necessarily employed by the agency);

 - Other persons whom the agency considers suitable including specialists in education; race and culture; child and adolescent mental health services; elected members and those with personal experience of adoption.

-The Chair must be independent of the adoption agency, and is appointed by the Adoption, Permanence and Fostering Service Manager.
+The Chair must be independent of the adoption agency, and will be appointed by the ATV Service Lead.

-The Panel must also have one, and may have two, Vice Chairs, who are not necessarily independent of the adoption agency and who are also appointed by the Adoption, Permanence and Fostering Service Manager.
+The Panel must also have one, and may have two, Vice Chairs, who are not necessarily independent of the adoption agency and who are also appointed by the ATV Service Lead.